spatie/package-skeleton-laravel/README.md

 ### About Spatie

 Spatie is a webdesign agency based in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

+## Support us

+Does your business depend on our contributions?
+Reach out and support us on [Patreon](https://www.patreon.com/spatie).
+All pledges will be dedicated to allocating workforce on maintenance and new awesome stuff.